FAQs

 At the Birkenhead Plant we substitute natural gas with Refuse Derived Fuel (RDF) and Carbon Powder.
 We substitute mined raw materials with Black Sand, Blast Furnace Slag and Blended Mill Scale.

-For18 years, the ARFM program has successfully diverted 2.6 million tonnes of waste from Adelaide landfills, replaced 0.7 million tonnes of non-renewable mined raw materials, reduced oxides of nitrogen (NOx) emissions by 25%, and conserved over 15 million GJ of natural gas.
+For 21 years, the ARFM program has successfully diverted 2.7 million tonnes of waste from Adelaide landfills, replaced 0.7 million tonnes of non-renewable mined raw materials, reduced oxides of nitrogen (NOx) emissions by 25%, and conserved over 20 million GJ of natural gas.

 Alternative fuels currently replace 30% of the Birkenhead facility’s fossil fuel requirements, and as part of our Sustainability Framework, we have committed to a target of 50% of South Australian kiln fuel to be sourced from alternative fuels by 2025.
 We want to continue to deliver excellent environmental outcomes for our business and our community, so have recently commenced exploring the use of a new RDF in our process.